-It’s difficult to figure out who won or lost in boxing because of the rules: Coach Jagdish Singh
+Boxing’s complex scoring rules do not help sport’s popularity: Interview with coach Jagdish Singh

 They (youngsters) are technically sound and they just need that backing.
 That transition phase is tricky for every youngster.
 It’s vital to keep them motivated.

-How is different when a foreign coach steps in?
+How is it different when a foreign coach steps in?
 Does that alter your player’s style and how easy is it to adapt to that?

 You train your girls a certain way and then a foreign coach comes in and changes their style.
 The results, though, have not been great.